observIQ/bindplane-agent/receiver/varnishreceiver/README.md

 - collection_interval (default = 60s): This receiver collects metrics on an interval.
 Valid time units are ns, us (or µs), ms, s, m, h.

-- instance_name (Optional): This specifies the instance name to use when collecting metrics.
+- cache_dir (Optional): This specifies the cache dir to use when collecting metrics.
 If not specified, this will default to the host name.
 - exec_dir (Optional): The directory where the varnishadm and varnishstat executables are located.

 ### Example Configuration